Ashtin Rural District

 Ashtin Rural District (دهستان اشتین) is in Bala Velayat District of Bakharz County, Razavi Khorasan province, Iran.
 Its capital is the village of Hemmatabad.

 History

-After the 2006 National Census, Bakharz District was separated from Taybad County in the establishment of Bakharz County, and Ashtin Rural District was created in the new Bala Velayat District.
+In 2010, Bakharz District was separated from Taybad County in the establishment of Bakharz County, and Ashtin Rural District was created in the new Bala Velayat District.

 Demographics

 Population

-At the time of the 2011 census, the rural district's population was 7,388 in 1,905 households, by which time the district had been separated from the county to establish Bakharz County.
+At the time of the 2011 National Census, the rural district's population was 7,388 in 1,905 households.
 The 2016 census measured the population of the rural district as 7,677 in 2,103 households.
 The most populous of its 15 villages was Hemmatabad, with 1,673 people.